exonum/exonum-doc/src/get-started/java-binding.md

 [transaction][exonum-transaction] execution result
 (which may be either success or failure) to their users.

-### Blockchain events
+### Blockchain Events

-A service can also handle a block commit event, that occurs each time the framework commits a new block.
+A service can also handle a block commit event that occurs each time the framework commits a new block.
 The framework delivers this event to implementations of [`Service#afterCommit(BlockCommittedEvent)`][service-after-commit] in each deployed service.
 Each node in the network processes that event